MyHealth.Alberta.ca Network

 What Your Child Needs Your Help to Learn

-As children enter the teenage years, they start to turn to their friends for answers and information.
-Being open to talking with them now helps your child to know that they can come to you whenever they have questions.
+As kids enter the teenage years, they start to turn to their friends for answers and information.
+Being open to talking with them now helps your child know that they can come to you whenever they have questions.
 You will want to make sure your child has the right information to make healthy decisions.

 Click on the links to learn about tips about talking about sexual health and family beliefs and values.